 The national home value index has risen at its fastest pace in 32 years.
 Rents are soaring – residential rents are increasing in almost every postcode across the country.
 This is fueling investor interest to get back into the property market.
 The April 2021 national report from CoreLogic rpData suggests there will be substantially less fiscal (financial) support going forward and there is already the prospect of tighter credit policies.
 Anecdotally, we are already seeing bank loan approvals taking longer than expected with finance extensions being sought across many sale contracts.

 There has been a massive increase in First-Home Buyer (FHB) activity, which has doubled in the past 12 months to make up 40% of all property purchases.
 Government support for first home buyers will likely reduce over the coming 12 months.
 This factor along with record low interest rates is driving a ‘Fear of Missing Out (FOMO)’ amongst first home buyers.
-The frenzy we are currently experiencing is likely to subside within the next 6 – 12 months.
+The frenzy we are currently experiencing as part of this property boom is likely to subside within the next 6 – 12 months.

 The Reserve Bank of Australia (RBA) cash rate is currently 0.1%.
 Home buyers can get 4-year fixed rates at less than 2%.
 Given the size of many loans are now at record levels, even small movements in interest rates are likely to have a significant cooling effect on the property market.

 In March 2021, the average Australian home loan size was $538,941.
 For first home buyers, the average loan size was $446,723.
 In May 2021, Commonwealth Bank (Australia’s largest lender) started lifting interest rates and other banks are following suit.

 The International Monetary Fund (IMF) has urged the Reserve Bank and economic regulators to tighten lending standards to deal with the potential negative fallout from high levels of business and household debt caused by record low interest rates.